Also posted, in slightly revised form, on Dissent

 The Labour appointments eschew the usual humdrum collection of former Labour MPs in favour of a list that includes Maurice Glasman, the academic and advocate of community politics.
 He will dub himself Lord Glasman of Stoke Newington and believes he may be the first peer to live above a shop with a pink front door.

 So Maurice is now Lord Glasman.
 (Technically, I believe, he is Baron Glasman, just as Margaret Thatcher is now Baroness Thatcher.)
-His wife is thus Lady Glasman, and his (legitimate) children are entitled to style themselves Honourable.
+His wife is thus Lady Glasman, and any (legitimate) children he might have are entitled to style themselves Honourable.

 (As I understand it, Maurice's chosen moniker, in full, is Lord Glasman of Stoke Newington and Stamford Hill.
 Stoke Newington is the part of London where he lives, and Stamford Hill is the Jewish neighborhood in London where he grew up.
 Neither can be described as posh—though I gather that Stoke Newington is gentrifying.)